zlatinb/muwire/doc/wire-protocol.md

 }
 ```

-Binary messages can be two types: full bloom filter or a patch message to be applied to a previously sent bloom filter.
-Binary messages travel only between ultrapeers.
-There is a single byte after the payload indicating the type of the binary message.
-That byte is counted in the total payload length.
+### "Ping"

-#### "Ping"
+Sent periodically as a keep-alive.

-Sent periodically as a keep-alive on every type of connection.
-Other than the header this message has no payload.
+To prevent replay attacks, each `Ping` carries a randomly generated UUID which serves as a nonce and is echoed in the `Pong`.
+If the `Ping` does not have such an UUID, it is an indication that a `Pong` is not being solicited, for example when the node has reached it's desired number of connections.

-#### Pong
+### Pong

 A message containing addresses of other ultrapeers that the sender has successfully connected to.
+See `binary-pongs.md` for updates to this format.
 ```
 {
     type: "Pong",